web-svb/sel.github.io/README.md

 The plugin does not take into account the WordPress admin bar and the links specified in the skip-sites field.

-## Current Features
+### Features

-- Information on the number of external links on the page
+* Information on the number of external links on the page
-- Highlight external links for easy visual detection
+* Highlight external links for easy visual detection
-- Exclude certain sites from checking
+* Exclude certain sites from checking

+### Bundled Translations

+* English
+* Russian

 ## Installation